 With open source software, you will notice some projects appear to be clones of each other.
 The best example of this is the desktop Linux operating systems.
 There are many computer desktop Linux operating systems out there, but why so many (not including the smaller Linux OSes)?
 How is someone supposed to choose between Ubuntu, CentOS, Linux Mint, Debian, Fedora, Slackware, Arch Linux, Gentoo, Mageia, OpenSUSE, PCLinuxOS 2011, etc.?

 Reason 5: No responsibility taken.

-You probably will find that the open source software you are using is not under any kind of warranty.
-The developers of open source software will probably, most of the time, not take responsibility for any damange, loss, or anything else that happens due to bugs or what not.
+You will find most open source software you are using is not under any kind of warranty.
+The developers of open source software will, most of the time, not take responsibility for any damage, loss, or anything else that happens due to bugs or what not.